 How to get to Tulum from Cancun

 By bus: If you are not driving there are comfortable buses from Cancun, Playa del Carmen, and the airport.
 You can check on the ADO website, the local bus company.
-The busses are very clean and comfortable but insanely cold, so be equipped.
+The buses are very clean and comfortable but insanely cold, so be equipped.

-By minivan ( combi) Right in front of the ADO in Mexico and on the Calle 1 con Avenida 2 in Playa del Carmen, there are combi, minivans and leave more frequently.
+By minivan ( combi) Right in front of the ADO in Mexico and on the Calle 1 con Avenida 2 in Playa del Carmen, there are combi, minivans, and leave more frequently.

 When I arrive in Tulum, where do I go?

-If you arrive by car
+If you arrive in Tulum by car

 If you get to Tulum by car, at the first set of traffic lights if you go straight on, you enter the ‘’Pueblo’’, or downtown; turn left and you reach the beach area.

-You will meet then a roundabout at a T-junction, where both exits will take you to the beach area which is right in front of you, you just don’t see it because you are separated by either hotels or jungle.
+You will meet then at a roundabout at a T-junction, where both exits will take you to the beach area which is right in front of you, you just don’t see it because you are separated by either hotels or the jungle.

 Don’t worry; there are no 10-story hotels, or 9 or 8.
 I believe the maximum height is 2 floors (including the ground floor).

+So be mindful of that and do not hesitate to ask.
+You are a paying customer and you have all the right to know about the place you are intended to stay.
 The long stretch of beach is interrupted only a couple of times, so you can walk non-stop for miles; my favorite part, however, is all the way down southwards by the last hotels.